Drug Testing FAQ

 Answer: Urine drug tests for marijuana are testing for the metabolites created by the body from direct ingestion, not second hand exposure.
 Additionally, industry-accepted cut-off testing levels are used—any second-hand exposure would result in a urine concentration for such a substance well below the cut-off level.
 Therefore, a positive marijuana (THC) result would be from direct ingestion, not second-hand exposure.
-Upon request, a specific type of hair test can be done to determine second-hand exposure to substances (such as marijuana/THC, crack/cocaine).
-These types of tests are sometimes used in suspected child abuse cases.

 Q: Will substances that I use regularly, like vitamins, penicillin, aspirin, and caffeine affect the results in any way?

 Answer: No. Rapid drug tests react to drugs and drug metabolites from illicit substances, which have a different chemical structure than OTC substances.
 While prescription substances may appear as a non-negative on an instant/rapid drug test, lab analysis and medical review should always be used to confirm any non-negative results and rule out any substances that may be legitimately prescribed and taken as prescribed.
 This means taking a legitimate prescription is never of concern on a drug test.
 Do NOT stop taking a legitimate prescription prescribed by your doctor for purposes of drug testing.

 Q: What is the price of a drug test?